pmk0625/Master/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------

-### chattrbox - java, html, css, json, babel, acorn and more / using websockets server to connect between multiple people to chat.
+### chattrbox - javascript, html, css, json, babel, acorn and more / using websockets server to connect between multiple people to chat.
 Chat live update, can be used with multiple users

 ![image](https://user-images.githubusercontent.com/36967168/174751927-e8c3b58a-45b4-4e2b-a21c-0f21cdcbf38b.png)